inductiva/inductiva/docs-sources/openfoam/openfoam-mpi-setup/openfoam-behaviour.md

 ```

 ### **OpenFOAM-Foundation**
-Uses `mpirun` without additional flags, which means it relies on MPI’s default behaviour.
-Take a look at how this is handled in the `runParallel` script:
+Uses `mpirun` without additional flags, relying on MPI’s default behavior — launching one process per physical core (not per available thread) Take a look at how this is handled in the `runParallel` script:

 ```bash
 ( mpirun -np $nProcs $APP_RUN -parallel "$@" < /dev/null >> log.$LOG_SUFFIX 2>&1 )